adueck/quickjournal/README.md

 <pre><code> $ cp j /usr/bin/local
 </code></pre>

-Run 'j' and start journalling
+Run 'j' and start journalling!

 Repeat tomorrow, and the next day, and the next day after that...